armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 Since version 2.5.x (OSS 1.14.x), Clouddriver can store its data (task, infrastructure, etc) in a MySQL compatible database.
 Similar to Orca, the main advantage of doing this is to improve performance and remove Redis as a single point of failure.

+Armory recommends MySQL 5.7.
+For AWS, you can use Aurora.

 ## Base Configuration

 You can find a complete description of the options in the [open source documentation](https://www.spinnaker.io/setup/productionize/persistence/clouddriver-sql/).
 SQL is not currently supported in Halyard's main configuration but can be setup in `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml`.